Corona Zombies: Reception

 Stuart Heritage of The Guardian called the film "the sort of thing you'd watch drunk in your house at midnight.
 But then again, that's how you're going to watch all films for the foreseeable future, so it has to be worth a go."
 The National's Katy Gillett, in her review of the film, wrote: "If zombie movies are your thing, and you can acknowledge them as pure escapism that isn't to be taken seriously, then you're probably fine.
 If not, I'd skip it."
 Alan Ng of Film Threat called Corona Zombies "a hilarious satire of this whole pandemic", comparing it favorably to the 1966 film What's Up, Tiger Lily? and the television series Mystery Science Theater 3000.

 Accolades

 Sequels

-Corona Zombies was followed by two sequels, Barbie & Kendra Save the Tiger King and Barbie & Kendra Storm Area 51.
+Corona Zombies was followed by three sequels, Barbie & Kendra Save the Tiger King, Barbie & Kendra Storm Area 51 and Barbie & Kendra Crash Joe Bob's Drive-in Jamboree.
 Both sequels were directed by Band, star Cody Renee Cameron as Barbie and Robin Sydney as Kendra, and were released in 2020.
+Barbie & Kendra Crash Joe Bob's Drive-in Jamboree released in 2024.